-5. Financing of the Pension Fund
+8. Financing of the Pension Fund

 The Authority does not operate a separate bank account for Pension Fund transactions.
 Instead, all Pension Fund cash transactions go through the Authority's main bank account.
 These amounts are shown as "Amounts owing from the General Fund".
-Top-up grant received from the Department for Communities and Local Government is based on an estimate - an overpayment of grant is recovered after the year end and an underpayment of grant is paid to the Authority after the year end.
-The amount of grant payable by the Department of Communities and Local Government to the Authority is £1,968k.
-The difference between the grant payable and the cash deficit of £2,251k as at 31 March 2014 is the total of the accruals included in the Pension Fund.
+Top-up grant received in advance from the Department for Communities and Local Government is based on an estimate - an overpayment of grant is recovered after the year end and an underpayment of grant is paid to the Authority after the year end.
+The amount of grant payable by the Authority to the Department for Communities and Local Government is £685k.
+The difference between the grant payable and the cash deficit of £1,615k as at 31 March 2015 is the total of the accruals included in the Pension Fund

-6. Contingent Assets and Liabilities
+9. Contingent assets and liabilities

-At 31 March 2014, the Pension Fund had the following contingent asset:
+At 31 March 2015 the Pension Fund had the following contingent asset: